dagon1234/JSON-CRUD-APP/README.md

 ## Services

-The `DataService` and `PostService` services are used to interact with the JSONPlaceholder API for fetching, creating, updating, and deleting posts.
+The `PostService` services are used to interact with the JSONPlaceholder API for fetching, creating, updating, and deleting posts.

 ## Routing